 (For detailed measurements and instructions, see the printable recipe card).

 To make Vegan Bircher Muesli you will need:

 - Oats - Rolled (old-fashioned) oats are best for just the right balance of texture and softness.

-- Dried fruit - Use your favourite dried fruits or just whatever you have available.
-I love mine with dried cherries, cranberries and raisins.
+- Dried fruit - Use your favourite dried fruits or whatever you have available.

 - Seeds or nuts - I've used sunflower seeds and chia seeds, but any chopped nuts or seeds are good.